jwestgard/aws-verifier/README.md

          - these are files that appear to be corrupt and need evaluation/QC
        - else:
          - add file to *missing* list
-- For remaining assets in *restored files* database:
+- For remaining assets in *restored files* database (the *x-files*):
-   - determine procedure for deaccessioning these files
+   - determine procedure for deaccessioning these files, or
+   - determine criteria/procedure to accession these files into our catalog